West Arnhem

 The level of cultural diversity witnessed in West Arnhem was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-West Arnhem's cultural diversity was above average with 2.2% born overseas and 92.1% speaking a language other than English at home.
-Christianity was the main religion, accounting for 65.0%.
-The category 'Other' had an overrepresentation of 11.7%, compared to Rest of NT's 6.9%.
+West Arnhem's cultural diversity was above average, with 2.2% of its population born overseas and 92.1% speaking a language other than English at home.
+Christianity was the main religion, comprising 65.0% of people in West Arnhem.
+The 'Other' category comprised 11.7%, substantially higher than the Rest of NT average of 5.2%.

 Frequently Asked Questions - Diversity